Smithsonian/CCN-Data-Library/data/CCN_synthesis/README.md

 ## Welcome to the CCN Data Library Synthesis!

+This Data Library synthesis is curated and maintained by the COASTAL CARBON NETWORK (CCN) hosted at the SMITHSONIAN INSTITUTION.
+If you wish to explore or query this synthesis for a particular subset of data, we encourage you to use the [Coastal Carbon Atlas](https://shiny.si.edu/coastal_carbon_atlas/), a map interface we developed to interface with this synthesis in a more user-friendly fashion.

+### Data Library Contents

+This database contains tidal wetland soil carbon profiles and associated metadata.
+The data itself is housed in separate comma separated value (.csv) spreadsheets linked by common identifier attributes (study_id, site_id, and core_id).

+CCN_database_structure.html - Is a simplified, visual and interactive version of metadata.xml for display purposes.

+CCN_methods.csv - Contains information on materials and methods broken down by study CCN_sites.csv - Contains positional and descriptive information of the coring sites.
+CCN_cores.csv - Contains positional and descriptive information on core locations.
+CCN_depthseries.csv - Contains raw depth-series information for all cores.
+CCN_species.csv - Contains information on the dominant plant species at coring locations.
+CCN_impacts.csv - Contains information on the anthropogenic impacts at site or coring locations.

+CCN_study_citations.csv - Contains bibliographic information for publications and associated sources, which can be related to the database tables via study_id.

+CCN_bibliography.bib - Contains bibliographic information for publications and sources associated with this database.

 ***

-This folder contains the data synthesis that is prepared and maintained by the COASTAL CARBON NETWORK (CCN) hosted at the SMITHSONIAN INSTITUTION.
-If you wish to explore or query this synthesis for a particular subset of data, we encourage you to use the [Coastal Carbon Atlas](https://shiny.si.edu/coastal_carbon_atlas/), a map interface we developed to interface with this synthesis in a more user-friendly fashion.

 ### Your Responsability as a Data User